Extravenger/OSEPlayground/README.md

-Just a bunch of tools built along the OSEP course.
+Just a bunch of tools built/gathered along the OSEP course.